Variational Model Merging for Pareto Front Estimation in Multitask Finetuning: Derivations

 \subsection{Closed-Form Expression for MAP of Exponential-Family Distribution}

-\revision{For simplicity, we will ignore the prior $p_0$, but the derivation can be straightforwardly extended to the case when it is included.
-We start by noting} that minimizing $\sum_t \alpha_t \surrogate_t$ is equivalent finding MAP of $\prod_t q_t(\vparam)^{\alpha_t}$.
+It is clear that minimizing $\sum_t \alpha_t \surrogate_t$ is equivalent finding MAP of $\prod_t q_t(\vparam)^{\alpha_t}$.
 Let us denote it by $\palpha$.
 The mode of $\palpha$ is available in closed-form because we can always rewrite the posterior in an exponential form that allows us to compute the max.
-This is shown below where we first rewrite the posterior with a log-partition function $A(\vparam)$ and an alternate sufficient statistic $\vt(\vlambda_\alpha)$, and then simply take the derivative to get a closed-form expression for $\vhatparamalpha$,
+This is shown below where we first rewrite the posterior with a log-partition function $A(\vparam)$ and an alternate sufficient statistic $\vt(\vlambda_\alpha)$, and then simply take the derivative to get a closed-form expression for the Pareto solution,

 The alternate form is essentially following the form of the conjugate prior (see \citet[Eq.
 2.229]{bishop1995neural}) written to match the form of the likelihood.
-For instance, \revision{for Gaussian $\palpha = \gauss(\vparam|\vm_\alpha, \vH_{\alpha}^{-1})$ obtained by, Hessian-Weighted merging in \cref{eq:aggregate_gauss},}
+For instance, in the Gaussian case,

 Solutions of variational objectives always have this form \citep[Sec.
 5]{khan2023bayesian}, while convexity of $A(\vparam)$ ensures that the mode always exists and can be easily found without retraining on individual objectives.
 In summary, we can always get a closed-form expression as follows \begin{enumerate} \item Compute $\vlambda_t$ of individual objectives. \item Aggregate them $\vlambda_\alpha = \sum_t \alpha_t \vlambda_t$. \item Compute $\vparamalpha$ using \cref{eq:PO_expfam}. \end{enumerate}